preons/docs/content/learn/cli/installation.md

 - Node v10+

-> It hasn't been tested on a Window's machine.
+> It hasn't been tested on a Windows' machine.
 If there are any issues, please raise them [here](https://github.com/preons/preons/issues).

 ## Install